On the Structure of Unique Shortest Paths in Graphs: Characterizations of Strong Metrizability

 \begin{lemma} [Gordan's Lemma] Let $A \in \rr^{m \times n}$.
 Then exactly one of the following two statements is true: \begin{enumerate} \item There exists $w \in \rr^n$ with $Aw > 0$, or \item There exists $y \ne 0 \in \rrp^m$ with $yA = 0$. \end{enumerate} \end{lemma}

 We now begin to prove Theorem \ref{thm:rigidflow}.
-Let $S = (V, \Pi)$ be a path system in a graph $G = (V, E)$, and let $s_i \leadsto t_i$ be the endpoints of each $\pi_i \in \Pi$.
+Let $S = (V, \Pi)$ be a path system hosted by a graph $G = (V, E)$, and let $s_i \leadsto t_i$ be the endpoints of each $\pi_i \in \Pi$.
 We shall convert strong metrizability of $S$ into a statement about matrix math, so that we can apply Gordan's Lemma.
-Here, the following matrices will be useful: \begin{itemize} \item Let
+Here, the following matrices will be useful: \begin{itemize} \item Let $Q$ be the set of pairs of paths of the form $(q, \pi_i)$, where $\pi_i \in \Pi$, and $q \ne \pi_i$ is any distinct simple path between the same endpoints.
+Let $A_Q \in \rr^{Q \times \vpp}$ be the linear map defined over its basis vectors $(q, \pi_i)$ by